binxio/ec2-boot-mount-ebs-volume/README.md

 Mounts an EBS Volume on ec2 instance boot
 =========================================
 This utility is intended to be used in the boot phase of an EC2 instance.
-It will:
+It will generate a boot command sequence, which:

-- wait for the EBS volume to be attached
+- waits for the EBS volume to be attached
-- format and labels the volume, if unformatted
+- formats and labels the volume, if unformatted
 - adds an /etc/fstab mount entry using LABEL=
-- mounts the device
+- mounts the device if not mounted.

 The utility will also on Nitro-based instance types, where the device name specified in the attach volume command is ignored.
 The